Tenant Guide

 They may notice confusing language, unexpected fees, or unusual rules you overlooked.

-The person reviewing the lease does not need to be an attorney, but a lawyer may be helpful if the lease is particularly long, complex, or includes unusual provisions.
-This can sometimes come up with things like:
+The person reviewing the lease does not need to be an attorney, but a lawyer may be helpful if the lease is particularly long, complex, or includes unusual provisions, such as:

 • Rent-to-own agreements